tgeorgiev/lmstdr/README.md

 # Let me see that Donkey Roll

-This project aims to bring an instant "Donkey Roll" button, because the world needs it.
+This project aims to bring an instant "Donkey Roll" button, because the World needs it.
+At a birthday party, a wedding, or just on a walk in the park, you can
+1. Flap your arms like a bird flying around
+2. Point your fingers at the cold dead ground
+3. Make like a dude on an Egyptian scroll
+4. Don't be a Melvin, just let us see that Donkey Roll!

 [Open the webpage](http://tgeorgiev.github.io/lmstdr/)